-IP Bans on Rust are the most common punishment for hackers, cheaters, and generally for people who break their TOS.
-You can get IP banned on Rust for using external software or abuse any bugs/glitches in-game to gain a competitive advantage over the rest of the players.
-These are the most common reasons to get banned on Rust but are not the only ones.
-You could also get IP banned on Rust for boosting, trading, selling, or buying accounts, as well as for harassment and spamming links everywhere on chats.
+IP Bans on Rust are the most common punishment for hackers, cheaters, and people who break the rules in Rust.
+You can get IP banned on Rust for using external software or abusing any bugs/glitches in-game to gain a competitive advantage over the rest of the players.

-- Hate speech and real life threats on voice chat or text chat.
+- Hate speech and real-life threats on Rust chat.

-- Posting links on chat or forums that redirect malicious software/websites.
+- Posting links on chat or Rust forums redirects users to malicious software/websites.

-- Cheating, Exploits, Abusing glitches and bugs, third party software, and also anything that would negatively affect another person’s gameplay experience in Rust.
+- Cheating, Exploiting, Abusing glitches and bugs, third-party software, and anything that would negatively affect another person’s gameplay experience in Rust.

 How To Bypass IP Ban on Rust